The ultimate guide to intermittent fasting 20:4

 You don’t have to do 20:4 fasting to get great results.

-If you’re not loving life on 20:4, choose a different option.
+If you’re not loving life on 20:4, or something just doesn’t feel right, stop fasting, consult your doctor, and choose a different option.

 Frequently asked questions about intermittent fasting 20:4

-It hasn’t been studied much, so how effective 20:4 fasting is is hard to say for sure.
-But intermittent fasting on the whole is pretty solid.
+It hasn’t been studied much, so it’s hard to say how effective 20:4 fasting is or sure.
+But intermittent fasting on the whole, is pretty solid.
+We don’t recommend this approach specifically unless you have medical approval.

-Whether 20:4 intermittent fasting is better than 16:8 depends on your goals and how easy you find each protocol to stick to.
+Whether 20:4 intermittent fasting is better than 16:8 depends on your goals and how easy you find each schedule to stick to.
+Again, though, we don’t recommend fasting windows for 18+ hours unless your healthcare team has signed off.

 It’s not been studied specifically in relation to 20:4, but Intermittent fasting generally has a positive impact on metabolism.